telefonicaid/fiware-orion/docker/dev/centos/README.md

     docker run -d --name mongodb mongo

-The following line will run the container exposing port 1026, give it a name -in this case `orionDev`-, link it to the mongodb docker, and present a bash prompt.
+The following line will run the container exposing port 1026, give it a name -in this case `orionDev`-, link it to the mongodb docker just created, and present a bash prompt.
 Keep in mind that /path/to/orion/source is the path to your Orion Context Broker code in the host, not the container.

     docker run -p 1026:1026 --name orionDev -v /path/to/orion/source:/root/src --link mongodb:mongodb -t -i orion-dev:centos6 /bin/bash

 ## Compile Orion

+Now you are in the docker container running a shell.
 Before you compile you must disable proxyCoap (not supported in this docker image):

     sed -i '/proxyCoap/s/^/#/' /root/src/CMakeLists.txt